 Key Takeaways

-- As of April 2026, Ollama and LM Studio are the two dominant local LLM tools.
+- Ollama and LM Studio are the two dominant local LLM tools.
 Both run the same models and produce identical inference speed.

 - Ollama = lightweight CLI with REST API (OpenAI-compatible).
 No GUI.
 Works on macOS, Linux, Windows.
 Best for developers, production, automation.